CAA Article 16 Authorisation

 1.2.
 Exemption of some control line and round-the-pole model aircraft from the EU regulations.

-Control line/round the pole model aircraft are exempted from all of the requirements of the EU regulations including Operator Registration and Remote Pilot Competency, provided that:
+Control line/round the pole model aircraft are exempted from all of the requirements of the UK (EU) 2019/947 EU regulation including Operator Registration and Remote Pilot Competency, provided that:

 In addition, our Authorisation exempts Remote Pilots of control line/round the pole aircraft from the competency requirements.